spacemanspiff2007/sphinx-exec-code/doc/description.rst

 Further Examples
 ------------------------------

-This is an example with captions, highlights and name
+This is an example with captions, highlights and name.

 .. code-block:: python

    .. exec_code::
       :lineno-start: 5
-      :emphasize-lines: 1, 3
+      :emphasize-lines: 1, 4
       :caption: This is an important caption
       :caption_output: This is an important output caption
       :name: my_example_1
+      :name_output: my_output_1

       print('My')
       # This is a comment